DataVisHub/gojs-course/lessons/lesson-07-tooltips.md

 ## Native tooltips in GoJS
-Since it's a common requirement to have tooltips displayed in your diagram, GoJS provides us with native support for those.
+Since it's a common requirement to have tooltips displayed in your diagram, GoJS provides us with native support for them.
-To display a tooltip when the user hovers over some objects or even the diagram, we need to assign a `go.Adornment` template to the `tooltip` property available on the `go.GraphObject` or `go.Diagram` class.
+To display a tooltip when the user hovers over some objects or even the diagram itself, we need to assign a `go.Adornment` template to the `tooltip` property available on the `go.GraphObject` or `go.Diagram` class.

-We'll have to get a little bit creative when it comes to the additional information to show in our tooltip since we don't have much data in the `data.ts` that has not been yet presented in one form or another.
+We'll have to get a little bit creative when it comes to the additional information shown in our tooltip, since we don't have much data in the `data.ts` that has not already been presented in one form or another.
-To not modify the data, on hovering over a particular family member, we'll calculate and display the age of that person.
+To not modify the data, when hovering over a particular family member, we'll calculate and display the age of that person.

 To show a native GoJS tooltip when the user hovers over a node, we'll have to create a template of it first.